Tactile Number and Letters: 8, Mm

 Gross Motor Skill: Catch

-- ABCJLM Coloring Sheets: Journey to Bethlehem, Baby Jesus with the Animals
+- ABCJLM Bible Workbook: Paint with watercolors the Journey to Bethlehem and Baby Jesus with the Animals worksheets.

 - Play the Wise Men Game on the Charlie Church Mouse Preschool Cd-Rom.
 Read more...

 - Discuss how there is a Biblical meaning to “Mary Had a Little Lamb” as well.

 White as snow – Jesus was without sin

 Directions: Purchase or use a nativity set with individual pieces.
 Place the pieces on a table and have the children close her eyes.
 Remove one of the pieces and have the child figure out which piece is missing.
 After the missing piece is discovered, talk about its significance in the Nativity.
 For instance, if you take away a shepherd, explain to the child how an angel appeared to the shepherds in the field to tell of Jesus' birth.